SymfonyCasts/30-days-last/sfcasts/view-transitions.md

 ## Evil Martians & Demoing View Transitions

 To use View Transitions, you do *not* need any external library.
-But we're going to use one called `turbo-view-transitions`.
+But we're going to use one called "turbo view transitions".
 This came out of a blog series where the author built a neat project called [Turbo Music Drive](https://github.com/palkan/turbo-music-drive).
 In two blog posts on Evil Martians, they talk all about morphing and doing crazy stuff with it in Turbo.
 They even created a live demo!

 In the simplest form, view transitions adds a crossfade as you navigate.
 But you can also get more specific and connect elements between pages to give them a special transition.
 Watch: when I click this album, it moves up to the left.
 There's also a nice crossfade for the rest of the page.

 ## Installing turbo-view-transitions